Role of interlayer shear phonons on lattice symmetry switching in the transition metal dichalcogenide WTe$_{2}$

-The sample used in this study was a bulk single crystal of (001) surface T$_{d}$-WTe$_{2}$ (from HQ Graphene) with a thickness of $\sim$100 $\mu$m.
+The sample used in this study was a bulk single crystal of (001) surface $T_{d}$-WTe$_{2}$ (from HQ Graphene) with a thickness of $\sim$100 $\mu$m.
 The sample surface was cleaved with an adhesive tape prior to measurements.
 SHG arises from a non-zero second-order susceptibility in materials without inversion symmetry \cite{shen2003principles,Chang1997PRL,Glinka2011PRB}.
-In WTe$_{2}$, the T$_{d}$ phase has no inversion symmetry, whereas the 1T$^{\prime}$ phase does.
-Consequently, the T$_{d}$ phase exhibits SHG, while the 1T$^{\prime}$ does not \cite{sie2019ultrafast}.
+In WTe$_{2}$, the $T_{d}$ phase has no inversion symmetry, whereas the 1$T^{\prime}$ phase does.
+Consequently, the $T_{d}$ phase exhibits SHG, while the 1$T^{\prime}$ does not \cite{sie2019ultrafast}.
+Note that when thin-layered samples are used, the contribution from the surface and/or interfaces can be prominent \cite{ZHAO2021105752}.
+However, the surface contribution would appear as a background with little variation with respect to the lattice symmetry switching, since the SHG responses are allowed in both the surface and bulk regions \cite{Zhang2019PRX,shen2003principles}.

 The optical setup for the TR-SHG measurements with a reflective geometry is shown in Fig. \ref{Fig1.eps}(a).
 For SHG measurements, an 800 nm ($\approx$1.55 eV), 40-fs pulse at 100 kHz from the regenerative amplifier system (RegA9040) was used as input to the optical parametric amplifier (OPA9850) to generate a signal at a wavelength of 1230 nm for a probe to induce SHG.
 The residual 800 nm (70-fs) pulse was used as a pump that excites the sample.
 In the double-pulse TR-SHG experiment, the pump beam was split into two by a Michelson interferometer, and the time interval between the first and second pulses ($\Delta t$) was controlled by a linear stage with 10 $\mu$m resolution \cite{hase2015femtosecond}.
 The ratio of the fluences of the two pump pulses was set to approximately 1:1.
 In TR-SHG measurements, the pump and probe pulses were focused onto the sample normally and at a 45$^{\circ}$ incident angle, respectively, with a diameter of $\approx$60 $\mu$m and $\approx$100 $\mu$m.
 The pump fluence of a single pulse was varied from 1 to 6 mJ/cm$^{2}$ to prevent sample damage, while the probe fluence was fixed at 3.2 mJ/cm$^{2}$.
 The reflected probe (1230 nm) and SHG (615 nm) beams were directed to short-pass and band-pass filters, and only the SHG signal was delivered to fiber-coupling optics.
 The SHG signal was then delivered to a Si-photodiode through a multi-mode fiber (core diameter 400 $\mu$m, NA=0.39).
 To obtain a time dependence of the SHG signal, the time delay ($t$) between the pump and probe pulses is modulated at 9.5 Hz by a shaker.
 All measurements were performed under ambient conditions at room temperature.